That '90s Show (The Simpsons): Plot

 The Simpson family is suffering inside their freezing house because Homer (counting on global warming) did not pay the heating bill.
 Bart and Lisa, searching for items to feed the fire, discover a box containing a degree belonging to Marge from Springfield University.
 Homer and Marge look shocked to find it, and claim it was from their dating years, confusing Bart as Marge told him he was conceived right after Marge and Homer left high school.
 Lisa does some calculations and realizes that, because Bart is 10, and Homer and Marge are in their mid-to-late thirties, Bart must have been born later in their parents' relationship than they thought.
-Marge and Homer proceed to describe one of the darker points of their relationship, the mid-to-late 1990s.
+Marge and Homer proceed to describe one of the darker points of their relationship, the early-to-mid 1990s.

-In the flashback, younger Homer and Marge are happily dating, living together in an apartment after graduating high school.
+In the flashback, younger Homer and Marge are happily dating, living together in an apartment after graduating from high school.
 Marge is an avid reader, and Homer is part of an R&B group alongside Lenny, Carl, and Officer Lou.
 One morning, Marge wakes up to find out she has been accepted into Springfield University, but is shocked to learn of the high cost of tuition.
 Homer, taking pity on Marge, decides to take up work at his father's popular laser tag warehouse in order to pay for it, where he is abused by the children.
 At Springfield University, Marge is impressed with her surroundings and with her radical feminist revisionist history professor Stefane August, despite Homer's disapproval.

-Marge quickly admires August, and both form a mutual attraction.
+Marge quickly admires August, and they form a mutual attraction.
 August begins manipulating Marge by telling her Homer is a simple "townie" who would not appreciate her intellect.
 A shocked Homer arrives and catches the two together.
 In his anger, he reinvents his R&B group with a new sound called "grunge," which Homer explains is an acronym for "Guitar Rock Utilizing Nihilist Grunge Energy."
 His band is renamed to "Sadgasm" and they sing a song Homer calls "Politically Incorrect" (based on "Frances Farmer Will Have Her Revenge On Seattle" and "Heart Shaped Box" by Nirvana).
 Marge arrives at the concert, admitting she finds Homer's new music unnerving, while Homer mocks her attraction to August, causing them to end their relationship.
 Marge begins dating August, leaving Homer devastated.